shun-li-casia/robotics_sdk_tda4vm/docs/radar_driver_node.md

 3. Close and save the file by hitting 'Esc', typing ':', then 'wq', and finally pressing 'Enter'.

-4. Plug in the first sensor to the TDA4 and type the following in the command line:
+4. Plug in the first sensor to the SK board and type the following in the command line:
     ```
     root@am6x-sk:~$ ls -1 /dev/ | grep mmWave
     ```